 - On healthier crackers with a little bit of cheese

-- On a Caesar salad with homemade dressing
+- On a Caesar salad with homemade or avocado oil Caesar dressing

 - With cottage cheese and hot sauce

 - Fisherman’s eggs- bake sardines with onions, eggs, and spices

 - Scrambled into eggs and topped with hollandaise sauce